 Injecting meat prior to smoking it is a great way to add more flavor, and also to ensure that it retains its moisture as much as possible.

-While a lot of people might turn to a good BBQ beef rub to add flavor, this only enhances the outside of the meat.
+While a lot of people might turn to a good BBQ brisket rub to add flavor, this only enhances the outside of the meat.
 Marinade injection helps us work from the inside out instead.

 Good moisture retention is key to smoked meat.
 With it being exposed to warm temperatures for hour after hour, it can be vulnerable to turning dry.

 This is especially true with brisket.
 When smoking, the flat of the brisket will lose moisture.
 Marinating helps us compensate for this.

 Injecting it with a good marinade will give the flavor and texture of your BBQ brisket the level up you need.

 Injecting beef brisket is much easier, cleaner, and time efficient.
 It lets you get deep into the flesh of the beef quickly, and is able to spread quickly through the meat.

 With just a few mixed ingredients and a meat injector, you’re able to take your home smoked brisket to the next level.